 When a script file starts with #!, the kernel's spawn and exec services recognize the file name after the #! as the program to be run.
-For example, HFS file /u/userid/util1 contains the following in the start of the file:
+For example, the z/OS UNIX file /u/userid/util1 contains the following in the start of the file: